 Our goal is to make big polluters pay for their pollution and invest in clean transportation solutions in low-income communities and communities of color most impacted by climate change.
 We’re working with community partners across the region to ensure regional policy is responsive to community needs.

 What is the Transportation and Climate Initiative?

-The Transportation and Climate Initiative (TCI) is a regional collaboration of 12 Northeast and Mid-Atlantic states and the District of Columbia that seeks to improve transportation, develop the clean energy economy and reduce carbon emissions from the transportation sector.
+The Transportation and Climate Initiative (TCI) is a regional collaboration of 11 Northeast and Mid-Atlantic states and the District of Columbia that seeks to improve transportation, develop the clean energy economy and reduce carbon emissions from the transportation sector.
 The participating states are: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and Virginia.
 These states are supported by the Georgetown Climate Center, who coordinates the regional collaboration.

 What’s at Stake:

 - Tailpipe pollution is deadly.
 Every year, more people die prematurely from traffic pollution-related health impacts than traffic accidents.

 - Low-income communities and communities of color are disproportionately exposed to traffic pollution and are overburdened with higher rates of asthma, cancer, and cardiovascular disease.
 A recent study found that people of color are exposed to 66% more tailpipe pollution than white communities in the Northeast and Mid-Atlantic region.

 - Low-income families spend a higher proportion of their income on transportation costs – up to 30% – and are often driving older less efficient vehicles.
 Meanwhile, communities of color have longer than average commute times and are more likely to rely on public transportation.

 - The cost of pollution is not free.
 Polluters need to be held accountable and pay for the damage their pollution causes.